-Maryland Electing Pass-Through Entity Taxpayers
+Maryland Pass-Through Entity Taxpayers

-This booklet contains the instructions necessary for a passthrough entity (PTE) that has elected to pay tax at the entity level on all members' distributive or pro-rata shares of income (Electing PTE) to file a 2020 Maryland tax return.
+This booklet contains the instructions necessary for a passthrough entity (PTE) to file a 2023 Maryland tax return.
 Read the instructions carefully.

 Use blue or black ink when completing your forms and checks.

 To avoid delays in the processing of your return: do not use pencil or ink in any other color; do not print returns on colored paper; do not write on, staple or punch holes in the barcode.